SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 When flashing the LED will turn red and flicker, followed by a considerable pause.
 The main menu will load when it has finished flashing.
-Do not powr off until the menu loads.
+Do not power off until the menu loads.
 Delete the firmware file from your card after flashing.

 The SNT is protected from bricking as a result of firmware updates,